Author: Dr Amanda Oakley, Dermatologist, Hamilton, New Zealand, 2010. Updated in February 2016.

 The amount of the active ingredient which is absorbed through the skin depends on the following factors:

 Minor differences in formulation may make surprising differences to the effectiveness of a topical medication.

 How much topical medication to prescribe can challenge the most experienced dermatologist.
 It depends on:

-It takes 20 to 30 g of cream or ointment to cover an adult once.
+It takes 20–30 g of cream or ointment to cover an adult's total body once.

 Topical formulations contain an active ingredient, often a medication or drug or botanical, and a vehicle.
 The vehicle contains water, oil, alcohol or propylene glycol mixed with preservatives, emulsifiers, absorption promoters and fragrances.

 The table below describes different formulations.
 Manufacturers interpret the definitions in various ways so a similar preparation might be called lotion, gel or cream.

 |Solution||Water or alcoholic lotion containing a dissolved powder.|

 |Lotion||Usually considered thicker than a solution and more likely to contain oil as well as water or alcohol.
 A shake lotion separates into parts with time so needs to be shaken into suspension before use.|